vk-cs/docs-public/docs/en/kubernetes/k8s/quick-start/quick-start.md

 ### 1.4.
 Connect to the cluster

-1. Add the **Administrator Kubernetes** role in personal account for the user on whose behalf the connection to the cluster will be performed:
+1. Add the **Administrator Kubernetes** role in management console for the user on whose behalf the connection to the cluster will be performed:

-   1. Go to VK Cloud [personal account](https://msk.cloud.vk.com/app/).
+   1. Go to VK Cloud [management console](https://msk.cloud.vk.com/app/).
    1. Select the project where the previously created cluster is located.
    1. Go to **Manage access**.
    1. Click ![ ](/en/assets/more-icon.svg "inline") for the required user and select **Edit**.